PrognicaTech/PrognicaTech/README.md

 - 👀 I’m interested in Flutter app developement
 - 🌱 I’m currently learning Flutter app(android and IOS)
 - 💞️ I’m looking to collaborate on Flutter projects
-- 📫 you can contact to me on my eamil prognicatech@gmail.com or on my whatspp number +923400945665
+- 📫 you can contact to me on my email prognicatech@gmail.com or on my whatsapp number +923400945665

 <!---
 PrognicaTech/PrognicaTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.